-As of June 30, 2015 and December 31, 2014, the amount of cash plus borrowing capacity under the credit facility available to meet the liquidity needs of PHI's utility subsidiaries in the aggregate was \$521 million and \$413 million, respectively.
+At each of September 30, 2015 and December 31, 2014, the amount of cash plus borrowing capacity under the credit facility available to meet the liquidity needs of PHI's utility subsidiaries in the aggregate was \$413 million.
 ACE's borrowing capacity under the credit facility at any given time depends on the amount of the subsidiary borrowing capacity being utilized by Pepco and DPL and the portion of the total capacity being used by PHI.

 On May 20, 2014, PHI, Pepco, DPL and ACE entered into an amendment of and consent with respect to the credit agreement (the Consent).
 PHI was required to obtain the consent of certain of the lenders under the credit facility in order to permit the consummation of the Merger.
 Pursuant to the Consent, certain of the lenders consented to the consummation of the Merger and the subsequent conversion of PHI from a Delaware corporation to a Delaware limited liability company, provided that the Merger and subsequent conversion are consummated on or before October 29, 2015.
 In addition, the Consent amends the definition of "Change in Control" in the credit agreement to mean, following consummation of the Merger, an event or series of events by which Exelon no longer owns, directly or indirectly, 100% of the outstanding shares of voting stock of Pepco Holdings.
+PHI has requested an extension of the Consent to allow for completion of the Merger by June 30, 2016.

 ACE maintains an on-going commercial paper program to address its short-term liquidity needs.
-As of June 30, 2015, the maximum capacity available under the program was \$350 million, subject to available borrowing capacity under the credit facility.
+As of September 30, 2015, the maximum capacity available under the program was \$350 million, subject to available borrowing capacity under the credit facility.

-ACE had \$218 million of commercial paper outstanding at June 30, 2015.
-The weighted average interest rate for commercial paper issued by ACE during the six months ended June 30, 2015 was 0.46% and the weighted average maturity of all commercial paper issued by ACE during the six months ended June 30, 2015 was five days.
+ACE had \$225 million of commercial paper outstanding at September 30, 2015.
+The weighted average interest rate for commercial paper issued by ACE during the nine months ended September 30, 2015 was 0.46% and the weighted average maturity of all commercial paper issued by ACE during the nine months ended September 30, 2015 was six days.